thsmi/YaUTT/README.md

 Just open the index.html in your browser and the tests should run.
 In case a test fails it will skip process the next unit.

+It's tested with firefox as well as chrome.

 ## Bugs

 Please report bugs via the [issue tracker](https://github.com/thsmi/YaUTT/issues)